Habibi (poet): Poetry

-Although Habibi learnt to write poetry in Anatolian Turkish, the Ottoman Aşık Çelebi (died 1572) still deemed Habibi's poetry as belonging to the Iranian (Tur. 'ajemane) style, rather than the Ottoman style, and mentioned that his poetry didn't suit the contemporaneous poetic trends.
+Although Habibi learnt to write poetry in Anatolian Turkish, the Ottoman biographer and poet Aşık Çelebi (died 1572) still deemed Habibi's poetry as belonging to the Iranian (Tur. 'ajemane) style, rather than the Ottoman style, and mentioned that his poetry didn't suit the contemporaneous poetic trends.

 Legacy

 Habibi was apparently popular for some time during his own life and afterwards.
-This can be inferred from the fact that Fuzuli wrote a mukhammas (a poetic style where each paragraph contains five lines) deduced from the matla (first couplet of a ghazal) of one of Habibi's own ghazals.
+This can be inferred from the fact that Fuzuli wrote a mukhammas (a poetic style where each paragraph contains five lines) deduced from the matla (first couplet of a ghazal, a form of amatory poem) of one of Habibi's own ghazals.
 Habibi influenced many future poets and played a great role in the development of Azerbaijani literature.
-In spite of this, he is virtually entirely forgotten today, with only a handful of his poems having survived to this day, which in turn has been credited in part to the popularity of Fuzuli and the Ottoman Bâkî (died 1600), who surpassed him in popularity shortly after his death.
+In spite of this, he is virtually entirely forgotten today, with only a handful of his poems having survived to this day, which in turn has been credited in part to Fuzuli and the Ottoman poet Bâkî (died 1600), who surpassed him in popularity shortly after his death.